robotframework/robotframework/doc/releasenotes/rf-7.0a1.rst

 respectively.
 In addition to these, keywords using embedded arguments also had a `sourcename` attribute containing the original keyword name.

-Due to reasons explained in `#4884`_, the following changes are have been done in Robot Framework 7.0:
+Due to reasons explained in `#4884`_, the following changes have been made in Robot Framework 7.0:

-- Old `kwname` is renamed to `name` This is consistent with the execution side `Keyword`.
+- Old `kwname` is renamed to `name`.
+This is consistent with the execution side `Keyword`.
 - Old `libname` is renamed to `owner`.
 - New `full_name` is introduced to replace the old `name`.
 - `sourcename` is renamed to `source_name`.
-- `kwname`, `libname` and `sourcename` are preserved as propertys.
+- `kwname`, `libname` and `sourcename` are preserved as properties.
 They are considered deprecated, but accessing them will not cause a deprecation in this release yet.

 The backwards incompatible part of this change is changing the meaning of the `name` attribute.
 It used to be a read-only property yielding the full name like `BuiltIn.Log`, but now it is a normal attribute that contains just the actual keyword name like `Log`.
-All other old attributes have been preserved as propertys.
+All other old attributes have been preserved as properties.

 Deprecated attributes have been removed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~